 Slow Cooker Pumpkin Soup with Canned Pumpkin

-- 2 15-oz cans pumpkin puree (not pumpkin pie filling)
+- 2 15-ounce cans pumpkin puree (not pumpkin pie filling)

-- 2 teaspoons honey or maple syrup optional, omit for Whole30
+- 2 teaspoons maple syrup, omit for Whole30

 - ¼ teaspoon cinnamon

 - 2 teaspoons kosher salt

 To Add at the End

 - ½ cup full-fat coconut milk, (or heavy cream)

 - 1 tablespoon fresh lemon juice